kasperg3971/independent-study/entries/entry-3.md

 </p>

 So yes I have been tinkering with it a lot this week and learned more of it.
+I was using google as my friend when needed help.
+And got a better understanding of SVG.
+And I looked at various different data graphs.

 ### Plan for this week

 So last week I said I would have an idea of what I would make, so yes I have an idea of what I would make with d3.js a data graph, but this week I'm going to keep tinkering and think of what kind of data graph I will make.
+ My goal for this week is to have a final idea of what kind of data graph I should make and it's gonna be final by Monday Night

 ### Takeaways: